Unleash/unleash/website/docs/feature-flag-tutorials/rust/implementing-feature-flags-rust.md

 All done!
 Now you know how to add feature flags with Unleash in Rust.
 You’ve learned how to:

--   Convert images to WebP and Avif using Rust
+-   Convert images to JPEG and WebP using Rust
 -   Install Unleash and create/enable a feature flag
 -   Initialise the Unleash client and provide it with an async runtime
 -   Grab the value of a feature flag with the Rust SDK